mischn-dev/popRR/README.md

 ### **Variant calling**

 If possible, call the variants of *all* pool samples in one run.

+Why?
+Because variant callers become more powerful as more data is provided.
+Multisample variant calling >> single sample variant valling

 The recombination rate estimation for each variant locus depends on the **allelic depth** tag *AD*, so ensure your chosen variant caller supports this output format. *Bcftools* is the option used in the procedure of validating popRR.

-The code to generate the variant calls with *bcftools* is:
+The code to generate the variant calls using *bcftools* is:

 ```
 # define the input variables